 Is this information enough to predict potential failures?
 Is it enough for the roommates to determine what actions to take to extend the life of the bike?
 For example, how do we know that the roommates were adequately cleaning the bike?
 Did they always put air in the tires?
 Is routine maintenance actually performed, and when it’s performed, is it done right?
 Does one of the roommates put extra pressure on the petal?
 Do they both store it properly?

-What I mean to show is that there is a long list of potential machine usage factors that could contribute to poor machine efficiency or lower than optimal part lifetime.
+What I mean to show is that there is a long list of potential machine usage factors that could contribute to poor machine efficiency and lower than optimal part lifetime.

 And this is for a (fairly) basic machine.
 At this point you should have no problem imagining how this idea transfers to a complex industrial machine like a CNC.